siddhi-io/siddhi-io-email/docs/api/latest.md

     </tr>
     <tr>
         <td style="vertical-align: top">mail.smtp.dsn.notify</td>
-        <td style="vertical-align: top; word-wrap: break-word">The NOTIFY option to the RCPT command.</td>
+        <td style="vertical-align: top; word-wrap: break-word">The 'NOTIFY' option to the 'RCPT' command.</td>
         <td style="vertical-align: top">None</td>
-        <td style="vertical-align: top">Either NEVER, or some combination of SUCCESS, FAILURE, and DELAY (separated by commas).</td>
+        <td style="vertical-align: top">Either 'NEVER', or some combination of 'SUCCESS', 'FAILURE', and 'DELAY' (separated by commas).</td>
     </tr>
     <tr>
         <td style="vertical-align: top">mail.smtp.dsn.ret</td>
-        <td style="vertical-align: top; word-wrap: break-word">The RET option to the MAIL command.</td>
+        <td style="vertical-align: top; word-wrap: break-word">The 'RET' option to the 'MAIL' command.</td>
         <td style="vertical-align: top">None</td>
-        <td style="vertical-align: top">Either FULL or HDRS.</td>
+        <td style="vertical-align: top">Either 'FULL' or 'HDRS'.</td>
     </tr>
     <tr>
         <td style="vertical-align: top">mail.smtp.sendpartial</td>
-        <td style="vertical-align: top; word-wrap: break-word">If set to true, and a message has some valid and some invalid addresses, send the message anyway, reporting the partial failure with a SendFailedException.
-If set to false (the default), the message is not sent to any of the recipients if there is an invalid recipient address.</td>
+        <td style="vertical-align: top; word-wrap: break-word">If this is set to 'true' and a message is being sent to both valid and invalid addresses, the message is sent anyway and a partial failure is reported via the 'SendFailedException'.
+If this is set to 'false', (which is default), the message is not sent to any of the recipients if there are one or more invalid recipient addresses.</td>
         <td style="vertical-align: top">false</td>
         <td style="vertical-align: top">true or false</td>
     </tr>
     <tr>
         <td style="vertical-align: top">mail.smtp.sasl.enable</td>
-        <td style="vertical-align: top; word-wrap: break-word">If set to true, attempt to use the javax.security.sasl package to choose an authentication mechanism for login.</td>
+        <td style="vertical-align: top; word-wrap: break-word">If this is set to 'true', the system attempts to use the 'javax.security.sasl' package to choose an authentication mechanism for login.</td>
         <td style="vertical-align: top">false</td>
         <td style="vertical-align: top">true or false</td>
     </tr>